 About Our Solar Arrays

 In 2019, Lebanon partnered with ReVision Energy to install solar at seven sites: the Kilton Public Library, Landfill Recycling Center, Landfill Maintenance Garage Building, Public Works Administration Building, Public Works Garage, the Police Station, and the Wastewater Treatment Plant.
 Phase 1 was completed on December 24, 2019.
-All but one, the Landfill Maintenance Garage Solar (see below), of these arrays is now active and generating clean electricity for the City.
-These seven arrays have a total size of 777 kilowatts DC (615 kilowatts AC) and will produce roughly 23% of the City’s electric load on an annual basis.
+These seven arrays have a total size of 777 kilowatts DC (615 kilowatts AC) and produced roughly 20% of the City’s electric load in 2021.

 Landfill Maintenance Garage Solar

 The Landfill Maintenance Garage array was taken down in 2020 due to interference issues with certain City communications equipment.
 The problem was resolved through the use of new inverter technology and the array was reinstalled in late March 2023.

 In 2020, the City Manager approved funding for two additional arrays to be built on the newly renovated Civic Memorial Field Maintenance Garage on Aldrich Avenue and the Valley Cemetery Building on Mascoma Street.
 Both buildings were renovated with almost optimal roof angles for solar.
 The buildings were finished in late 2021 and Catamount Solar of Randolph, Vermont won the bid for solar installation.
 The array sizes are 27 kW DC for the Valley Cemetery Building and 24.5 kW DC for the Civic Memorial Field Maintenance Garage.
 The city is working on Wi-Fi accessibility to these buildings to allow remote monitoring of their solar production.